 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

-What if I miss a dose?If you miss a dose, take it as soon as you can.
+If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-What may interact with this medicine?Do not take this medicine with any of the following medications:
+Do not take this medicine with any of the following medications:

 This medicine may also interact with the following medications:

-What should I watch for while using this medicine?Tell your doctor if your symptoms do not get better or if they get worse.
+Tell your doctor if your symptoms do not get better or if they get worse.
 Visit your doctor or health care professional for regular checks on your progress.
 Because it may take several weeks to see the full effects of this medicine, it is important to continue your treatment as prescribed by your doctor.

 Patients and their families should watch out for new or worsening thoughts of suicide or depression.
 Also watch out for sudden changes in feelings such as feeling anxious, agitated, panicky, irritable, hostile, aggressive, impulsive, severely restless, overly excited and hyperactive, or not being able to sleep.
 If this happens, especially at the beginning of treatment or after a change in dose, call your health care professional.